 Funds can be used for research and scholarly efforts, instructional impact projects, or other worthwhile professional development activities.
 Funding can be used for student research assistant salaries, technicians, and other non-faculty project personnel.
 Other permitted expenses include supplies, equipment, and miscellaneous project expenses.
 Funds cannot be used for faculty salaries (summer or academic year); travel that is not directly related to project research; conferences; consultants, office equipment, or computers (unless specifically justified).
 Any travel funding must be accompanied by department or college contributions.

 To be eligible to submit a proposal, seed grant applicants must submit an "intent to submit" e-mail to the RSSC at email@example.com no later than June 30 (for the September 30-October 31 deadline) or October 31 (for the January 31-February 28 deadline).
 Each applicant will be assigned an advocate from the RSSC to support development of the Seed Grant Proposal.

-Seed Grant proposals and department/college level approvals are due into the Research Support Services Committee via e-mail email@example.com or personally delivered to the Office of the Provost by January 31 or September 30 of each year.
+Seed Grant proposals and department approvals are due to the RSSC via e-mail at firstname.lastname@example.org from January 31-February 28 or September 30-October 31 of each year.
 Proposals will be evaluated using the following non-exclusive criteria: